 Nobility Reform: Nobility Career

 Nobility reform is a joint projects between Empire of Snorthia, Mazaloom kingdom, and Sea kingdom.
 Of these three Mazaloom is the only with a large peerage involving numerous nobles.
-Still, the three nations have agreed on a rank of 10 levels where at least the top and bottom are quite similar.
-It makes it easier for all to understand at least these levels.
+Still, the three nations have agreed on a rank of 10 levels where at least the top and bottom are similar.
+It makes it easier for all to understand at least those levels.

 Left to right: HRM King Tarriot of Mazaloom, the Emperor of Snorthia, HRM King Salomar of Sea.